Standard translation

-In modal logic, standard translation is a logic translation that transforms formulas of modal logic into formulas of first-order logic which capture the meaning of the modal formulas.
+In modal logic, standard translation is a logic translation that transforms formulas of modal logic into formulas of non-modal first-order logic that capture the meaning of the modal formulas.
 Standard translation is defined inductively on the structure of the formula.
-In short, atomic formulas are mapped onto unary predicates and the objects in the first-order language are the accessible worlds.
 The logical connectives from propositional logic remain untouched and the modal operators are transformed into first-order formulas according to their semantics.

+Propositional Normal Modal Logics

+With normal modal logics, it is common to use Kripke semantics for the modal sentences.
+This involves defining a set of worlds and an accessibility relation on those worlds. $\Diamond \varphi$ holds at a world if there is an accessible world at which $\varphi$ holds; $\Box \varphi$ holds at a world if $\varphi$ holds at all accessible worlds.
+In the propositional fragment of modal logic, atomic formulas are mapped onto unary predicates and the objects in the first-order language are the accessible worlds.

 Definition

 Standard translation is defined as follows: